 The Davids wholesale operation put together the first professionally organised voluntary retail grocery group in NSW.
 It involved Supa Valu and Foodland and introduced the first retail services program for independent retailers.
 Davids later became Metcash, the buying group that operates the majority of IGA stores in Australia.

-Davids originated in a small chain of grocery stores.
+Davids originated as a small chain of grocery stores.
 The first was opened by Joe David in Woolloomooloo, Sydney, in 1927.
 As he opened more stores, David also opened a wholesale warehouse in Redfern.
 The wholesale operation became the basis of his business, supplying other independent retailers.
 When the large retailers, Coles and Woolworths, moved into food, Davids developed a retail services program to help smaller grocery stores compete by banding together for purchasing and marketing.

 An echo of the Supa Value brand remains in the SupaIGA stores.
 The majority of these (78 as at 2019) trade as Richies Supa IGA.
 Other brands that have been subsumed into the IGA retail grocery group include:

 *Bi-Lo (WA only)